visioglobe-sas/VisioglobeReactNative/README.md

 ### ***Animate Camera***
 This allows you to define a camera movement for a ***duration*** you define according to your ***VMCameraUpdate***.

-VMCameraUpdate is a TSObject defined with :
+>VMCameraUpdate is a TSObject defined with :
-- *Heading* : VMHeading object define as :
+>- *Heading* : VMHeading object define as :
-    - *heading* : string | number
+>    - **heading** : string | number
-    - *current* : if you want to use current heading
+>    - **current** : if you want to use current heading
-  current: boolean;
-- *paddingBottom* : the property used to define the space between the camera and its bottom-borders.
+>- *paddingBottom* : the property used to define the space between the camera and its bottom-borders.
-- *paddingLeft* : the property used to define the space between the camera and its left-borders.
+>- *paddingLeft* : the property used to define the space between the camera and its left-borders.
-- *paddingRight* : the property used to define the space between the camera and its right-borders.
+>- *paddingRight* : the property used to define the space between the camera and its right-borders.
-- *paddingTop* : the property used to define the space between the camera and its top-borders.
+>- *paddingTop* : the property used to define the space between the camera and its top-borders.
-- *pitch* : pitch //COMING NEXT TO DOC.
+>- *pitch* : pitch //COMING NEXT TO DOC.
-- *targets* : the target you want to have at the camera (can be VMPosition or POIID (string))
+>- *targets* : the target you want to have at the camera (can be VMPosition or POIID (string))
-- *viewMode* : an enum of type VMViewModeType:
+>- *viewMode* : an enum of type VMViewModeType:
-    - floor
+>    - floor
-    - global
+>    - global
-    - unkown
+>    - unkown

 ````typescript
 const animateCamera = (values: VMCameraUpdate) => {